-Professor Yang’s research is focused on the politics of China’s development and governance.
-His current projects include studies of social regulation, environmental governance, social and political trust, state-society relations.
-He also continues to examine the political economy of the Great Leap Famine (1959-1961), the worst in human history.
+Dali L. Yang is the William Claude Reavis Professor in the Department of Political Science and the College and Senior Advisor to the President and the Provost on Global Initiatives at the University of Chicago.
+His research is focused on the politics of China’s development and governance and their global implications.
+His current projects include studies of regulation, environmental governance, social and political trust, state-society relations.
+He also continues to examine the political economy of the Great Leap Famine (1959-1961).
 Among his books are China and Youth Well-being in China (co-author; Routledge, 2019); Remaking the Chinese Leviathan: Market Transition and the Politics of Governance in China (Stanford University Press, 2004); Calamity and Reform in China: State, Rural Society and Institutional Change since the Great Leap Famine (Stanford University Press, 1996); and Beyond Beijing: Liberalization and the Regions in China (Routledge, 1997).
 He is also editor or co-editor of several other volumes, including The Global Recession and China’s Political Economy (Palgrave, 2012).
 His recent articles have appeared in Comparative Political Studies, International Political Science Review, Journal of Contemporary China, and Political Studies.